 1. Find Information About The Company

-If you're not totally excited about the company you're hoping to get hired at, then it's possible you just don't know enough about them.
+If you're not totally excited about the company you're hoping to get hired at, then it's possible you just don't know enough about them (or maybe they don't belong on your interview bucket list).
 Before writing a cover letter, and especially before going in for an interview, you should always check out the company's website.

 Also, go to Glassdoor.com to see what past and current employees have to say about the company, and take a peek at their social media accounts.
 By doing this, you'll get a better sense of their company culture and how they get involved in their community.